Corporate Governance Statement

 The Board will seek to take into account any Board imbalances for future nominations.
 The Company is committed to a culture of equal opportunities for all employees regardless of gender.
 The Board aims to be diverse in terms of its range of culture, nationality and international experience.
 All seven Board members are currently male.
 If it is agreed to expand the Board, the Board will, subject to identifying suitable candidates, look to fill at least one of the vacancies with a female Director.

-Biographies of the Board members can be found on the Board of Directors page here
+Biographies of the Board members can be found on the About Us page.

 The structure of the Board is subject to continual review to ensure that it is appropriate for the Company.
 The Board currently runs a self-evaluation process on Board effectiveness.
 It is intended that the Board will create a more formal Board evaluation process in the future, which will focus more closely on defined objectives and targets for improving performance.